n8petersen/windows-setup/README.md

 Hopefully in the nearby future, I will get this script digitally signed, however I built it just for personal use for the time being, but decided to publish it in case others found value.

+*Note: These scripts should be run in this exact order, creating a new powershell session each time.*

 ---
 # Application Install Script
 *Note: This script should be run from an elevated (administrator) Powershell session.*